 Who remembers this boobie chant from their teenage years?!

-You may go for a breast surgery consultation and leave feeling downhearted that the number of cc’s a plastic surgeon quotes you just doesn’t seem ‘enough’, or even that they’re suggesting a size so crazy that you just can’t take it in!
+You may go for a breast augmentation consultation and leave feeling downhearted that the number of cc’s a plastic surgeon suggests for you just doesn’t seem ‘enough’, or even that they’re suggesting a size so crazy that you just can’t take it in!

-I tell every lady that asks me for a cc opinion the same thing...
+I tell every lady that asks me for a breast implant cc opinion the same thing...

 Don't worry about it

-If you pick a Boobie Guide and show your plastic surgeon pictures, they will be able to pick the perfect size for you.
+If you pick a Boobie Guide and show your plastic surgeon pictures, they will be able to pick the perfect size breast implant for you.

 DEFINITELY don’t try and guess this stuff before your consultation.
 400cc might look amazing on your friend but won’t necessarily be the right size for you.
 There is a science to picking the right breast implants!